Italy's new PM Draghi promises sweeping reforms, urges national unity | Politics

 His cabinet will have to move fast.
 It can only govern for a maximum two years, with national elections due in early 2023.
 Draghi said he would call on the army to help speed up the anti-coronavirus vaccination campaign, but warned the disease would force lasting changes in a country which has registered some 94,000 deaths -- the second highest toll in Europe.

 "The main duty to which we are called, all of us... is to fight the pandemic by all means and to safeguard the lives of our fellow citizens," he said.
-Draghi is expected to win Wednesday's confidence vote in the Senate and a similar vote in the lower house on Thursday by record margins after all but one party rallied to his side.
+Draghi won Wednesday's confidence vote in the 315-seat Senate by 262 to 40 and he is certain to secure a similar sized victory in the lower house on Thursday after all but one party -- the far-right Brothers of Italy -- rallied to his side.

-However, he might struggle in future to hold together his disparate coalition, which includes political foes with vastly different views on issues such as immigration and welfare.
-An additional concern is the state of his largest parliamentary partner, the 5-Star Movement, which is deeply split over backing Draghi and risks breaking apart.
+As expected around 15 members of his largest parliamentary partner, the 5-Star Movement, defied their leadership and voted against Draghi, objecting to a technocrat taking charge and refusing to back a coalition that included old political foes.
+(Additional reporting by Angelo Amante, Giulia Segreti and Giuseppe Fonte, Editing by Gareth Jones)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)